tom2199/DWIN_T5UIC1_LCD/README.md

 ### 1.4 Run at boot:

 Note: Delay of 30s after boot to allow webservices to settal.
 Path of `run.py` is expected to be `/home/pi/DWIN_T5UIC1_LCD/run.py`
+Modify service to point where is the run.py path.
+By default was set to USER env var.

    ```
    sudo chmod +x run.py